Cool Pretend Snow Recipes for Kids

 4. Corn Starch and White Lotion

 Pour one cup of corn starch into a bowl add lotion until you get the snow consistency that you like.
-It’s important that the lotion you use it white, otherwise your pretend snow will not be white.
+It’s important to use a lotion that is white, otherwise your pretend snow will not be white.
 This snow feels less powdery.
 It is not as white as the baking soda snow.
 This is a great recipe for some molding.
 It’s fun to make small snowballs although they do not stay together very long.

 Now that you made some pretend snow for the kids to play with, how about trying to paint with snow.
 Follow the simple recipe below to make snow paint.

 This is a fun activity to do with children of all ages.
+It’s perfect for a child care center, preschool, or kindergarten class.
+Older children love this as well.
+I have used this recipe with toddlers all the way up to middle school students.
+Everyone enjoyed it.
 It’s a great recipe to use to paint a snowman and other winter scenes.
 The paint will try quickly and look like puffy paint.

 Materials: Shaving cream, white school glue 4oz bottle, optional silver or white glitter, or if you want to make the movie Frozen snow paint add some blue glitter.